buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 - **Saving Throws**:: +1 Will, +1 Reflex
 - **Ability Score**:: Ability modifier for spells or choice

-You have no penalty to hit with the Patron's weapon if you are not proficient in its Weapon List.
+You have no penalty to hit with the Patron' \*\*s weapon if you are not proficient in its Weapon List.

-The **first time** you take this Feat, you have a +1 to Attack Roll and Damage when using your Patron's preferred Weapon.
+The **first time** you take this Feat, you have a +1 to Attack Roll and Damage when using your Patron' \*\*s preferred Weapon.

-The **second time** you take this Feat, requirement sum of Common Traits 5, Weapon Proficiency 1, the penalty for multiple attacks with the Patron's preferred weapon becomes -4.
+The **second time** you take this Feat, requirement sum of Common Traits 5, Weapon Proficiency 1, the penalty for multiple attacks with the Patron' \*\*s preferred weapon becomes -4.

-The **third time** you take this Feat, requirement sum of Common Traits with the Patron 10, Weapon Proficiency 4, being Devoted, you can use your Ability modifier for spells to determine the Attack Roll with the Patron's weapon, instead of Strength or Dexterity.
+The **third time** you take this Feat, requirement sum of Common Traits with the Patron 10, Weapon Proficiency 4, being Devoted, you can use your Ability modifier for spells to determine the Attack Roll with the Patron' \*\*s weapon, instead of Strength or Dexterity.

-The **fourth time** you take this Feat, requirement sum of Common Traits with the Patron 10, Weapon Proficiency 5, add +1d6 to the Attack Roll when you make the third attack in the round with the Patron's weapon.
+The **fourth time** you take this Feat, requirement sum of Common Traits with the Patron 10, Weapon Proficiency 5, add +1d6 to the Attack Roll when you make the third attack in the round with the Patron' \*\*s weapon.

-The **fifth time** you take this Feat, requirement sum of Common Traits with the Patron 13, Weapon Proficiency 6, increase the damage die of your Patron's weapon by one grade.
+The **fifth time** you take this Feat, requirement sum of Common Traits with the Patron 13, Weapon Proficiency 6, increase the damage die of your Patron' \*\*s weapon by one grade.

 The **sixth time** you take this Feat, requirement sum of Common Traits with the Patron 16, gain an additional +1 to Attack Roll and +1 to Damage.
-The first successful attack in the round with the Patron's weapon always causes critical damage.
+The first successful attack in the round with the Patron' \*\*s weapon always causes critical damage.

 ## The Patron is with me